google/cel-go/README.md

 ### Do I need to Parse _and_ Check?

-Checking is an optional, but strongly suggested, step in CEL expression validation.
-It is sufficient in some cases to simply Parse and rely on the runtime bindings and error handling to do the right thing.
+Checking is an optional, but strongly suggested step in CEL expression validation.
+It is sufficient in some cases to simply parse and rely on the runtime bindings and error handling to do the right thing.

 ### Where can I learn more about the language?